awbsmith/Geodesy.jl/README.md

 1. `CRS` - The coordinate _reference_ system point type.
 This type should be used for operations that require knowledge of the datum, e.g. swapping between datums.
 Transformations involving this type are perfromed by Proj4 as a full understanding of coordinate reference systems is beyond the scope of this package.
 It's left to the user to correctly interpret the fields of this type as different SRIDs use different coordinate systems ([lat, long, height] / [x, y, z] / [false east, false north, height] / etc).

+**Roadmap note**: It'd be nice to migrate the coordinate reference system types in backend packages (Proj4 etc), with the Geodesy package providing common interface methods for them (functions to overload etc).
+This change would mean Proj4 depends on Geodesy instead of Geodesy depending on Proj4.

 ### "Coordinate System" Types

 The below types are parameterised by a reference datum.
-Note that the coordinate system types only understands the datum's ellipse; however using a datum type as a parameter is a convenient way to get the reference ellipse while also stopping direct comparison of points from different datums that may use the same ellipse.
+Note that the coordinate system types only "understand" the datum's ellipse; however using a datum type as a parameter is a convenient way to get the reference ellipse while also stopping direct comparison of points from different datums (that may use the same ellipse).
 A discussion on datums vs ellipses is given later in this readme.

 Some common ellipses and datums are provided, and custom ellipse's can also be used.
 For a list of all predefined datums, use `Geodesy.get_datums()`